-Silicon, he adds, is also the mainstream material of choice for standard complementary metal-oxide semiconductor (CMOS) manufacturing processes, which are very widely used in the semiconductor industry for making integrated circuits.
+He adds that Silicon is also the mainstream material of choice for standard complementary metal-oxide semiconductor (CMOS) manufacturing processes, which are widely used in the semiconductor industry for making integrated circuits.
 This, he says, makes “it amenable to the large-scale integration required for fabricating quantum devices made from many (potentially millions) of interconnected qubits, such as quantum information processors and integrated quantum repeaters.”

 Tailoring ion beams for creating color centers

-Color centers can take different forms, such as W-centers, which are intrinsic defects in the crystal lattice comprised of three silicon interstitial atoms, G-centers, in which implanted pairs of carbon atoms bind to a silicon interstitial atom, and many others.
+Color centers can take different forms, such as W-centers, intrinsic defects in the crystal lattice comprising three silicon interstitial atoms, G-centers, in which implanted pairs of carbon atoms bind to a silicon interstitial atom, and many others.

 To create these color centers in silicon crystals, the researchers used the Berkeley Lab Laser Accelerator (BELLA) Center’s petawatt laser to form intense, high-powered laser pulses quadrillionths (a million-billionths) of a second in duration.
 They aimed these pulses at a microns-thick foil target, creating a dense plasma from the foil that released low-energy atoms.
 These atoms, initially implanted near the surface of the silicon, can diffuse into the silicon and form G-centers and other color centers following pre-heating by high-energy ions also emitted from the same laser-ion pulse.